datenanfragen/website/content/en/open-source.md

         <a href="https://github.com/datenanfragen/letter-generator"><h1><code>letter-generator</code></h1></a>
         <span class="license">MIT License</span>
         <p class="description">
-            A tool that allows you to generate letters (plain text or PDF formats) from pre-defined templates.
-This repository includes these templates and the scripts needed to render letters from them.
+            A tool that allows you to generate letters (plain text or PDF formats) from pre-defined layout templates.
+This repository includes these layout templates and the scripts needed to render letters from them.
         </p>
     </div>
     <div class="clearfix"></div>